comdex-official/docs/docs/cdp_Messages.md

 #Messages

-Below are the messages in CDP module.
+Below are the messages in the CDP module.

 #CreateCDP